albihasani94/albihasani94.github.io/_posts/2020-09-22-helidon-se-x.md

 Where does Helidon SE fit in all of this?

-In its words, Helidon SE is a microframework that embraces the latest Java SE features: reactive streams, asynchronous and functional programming, and fluent-style APIs.
+Helidon SE is a microframework that embraces the latest Java SE features: reactive streams, asynchronous and functional programming, and fluent-style APIs.

 To dig more into this, I'm going to build a project and tinker around with its web server, which is built on top of [Netty](https://netty.io){:target="_blank"}.